Helping you to transform your

 • I can't rely on anyone but myself

-Beliefs About The World: These are the beliefs you hold about how the world works and what is possible.
-They can be optimistic e.g. “The world is full of opportunities” or pessimistic e.g. “The world is a dangerous place”.
-These beliefs shape your worldview and influence your decisions and actions.
+Beliefs About The World: These are the convictions you hold regarding how the world operates and what is possible within it.
+Such beliefs can be optimistic, for example, “The world is full of opportunities,” or pessimistic, like “The world is a dangerous place.”
+They shape your worldview and significantly influence your decisions and actions.

 For example: